shivabingi17/chat-room/README.md

 # chat-room
-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI Run on Repl.it
+Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend.
 # usage
 npm install
 npm run dev